cloudmesh/classes/docs/source/overview.rst

     Report Format section.
 The following length is required:

     * 4 pages, one student in the project
-    * 6 pages, one student in the project
+    * 6 pages, two students in the project
-    * 8 pages, one student in the project
+    * 8 pages, three students in the project

 Work Breakdown:
     This document is only needed for team projects.
 A one page PDF